 1. King David

 One of the biggest stories about David started when he was restless.
 According to 2 Samuel 11:1-27, David was not out with his army.
 Instead, he was on the rooftop in Jerusalem.
 He saw a beautiful woman bathing on a rooftop across from his.
 He investigated and found out her name was Bathsheba, the wife of Uriah who was fighting in the army.
-David and Bathsheba had an adulterous affair, and she became pregnant with David's child.
+David sent for Bathsheba and they had an adulterous affair.
+She became pregnant with David's child.

 In an attempt to cover up his sin, David sent for Uriah to come home.
 He hoped he would sleep with his wife so he would think he was the father of the baby.
 Uriah did come back to Jerusalem, but he thought it was selfish to enjoy the pleasures of home while the other soldiers were in battle.
 Therefore, he refused to go home to his wife.

 When Uriah returned to the battlefield he carried with him a letter from David to Joab with instructions for him to put on the front line when the fighting was the worst.
 Uriah was killed just as David wanted.
 David was free to marry Bathsheba, and their baby died on the seventh day.
-All of this started when David was restless.
+All of this started with David's misplaced restlessness.